08 Sep The Amputee Father And Grandfather Who Inspired The Innovative M+D Crutch – Mobility+Designed

-At Mobility Designed, our mission is to make crutch-assisted mobility comfortable and functional for everyone who uses mobility assistance.
+At Mobility+Designed, our mission is to make crutch-assisted mobility comfortable and functional for everyone who requires mobility assistance.
 But there is one important man who gave our co-founder the idea to create the M+D Crutch in the first place.

 As an article in Fast Company describes it:

-After years of seeing his dad on and off crutches, Younger–an industrial design student working at Hallmark–started noodling in his spare time on a design that would help his father deal with the wrist and arm pain that come from extended crutch use.
-Then Max got a call–his father had a staph infection.
-The leg had to be amputated.
-Dan would be on crutches for the rest of his life.
-So Max teamed up with his wife, Liliana, to found Mobility Designed, a company that wants to bring crutch design into the Space Age with its first product, the M+D Crutch.
+After years of seeing his dad on and off crutches, Younger–an industrial design student–started noodling in his spare time on a design that would help his father deal with the wrist and arm pain that come from extended crutch use.

 Ultimately, the biggest testament to the superior design of the M+D Crutch is probably the man it was built for, Max’s father Dan Younger.
-“With Max’s crutches, my wrists and shoulders aren’t as fatigued,” he says.
-“Every day tasks are much easier.
+“With Max’s M+D Crutches, my wrists and shoulders aren’t as fatigued,” he says.
+“Everyday tasks are much easier.
 I can walk farther and easier without getting tired.”

-And that’s been crucial as in addition to Max’s dad, Dan also became a grandpa a few years after his amputation.
+And that’s been crucial as Dan also became a grandpa a few years after his amputation.
 He embraced the role of “Papa” whole-heartedly, even taking on childcare for his two grandsons, August and Oliver.

 Every weekday, Dan picks up his grandkids from school and daycare, and “we just play,” he said — mostly with Legos, August’s favorite toy.
 They also enjoy swimming and taking walks together with grandma Robin (or as the boys call her, Bobin).